Web addresses: motivate-biodiversity.eu

 IV.
 DATA STORAGE AND BACK-UP (WITH INTERNALS)

 Data storage and backup of raw and processed EVA and ReSurvey data will be guaranteed by using password-secured, cloud-based data storage solutions that conduct regular backups.
 Raw EVA and ReSurvey data is stored at the MUNI University (by Ilona Knollová).
 Data file sizes vary among WPs.
-With exception of gridded spatial data, the size of most data files ranges between few kilobytes and up to five gigabytes and can thus be stored on personal computers and cloud-storage solutions.
-Spatial pixel data, as processed by WP2, WP3, and WP4 can reach up to 10 gigabyte and more and will be stored and shared via cloud-based solutions or via physical hard drives.
+With exception of gridded spatial data, the size of most data files ranges between few kilobytes and up to ten gigabytes and can thus be stored on personal computers and cloud-storage solutions.
+Spatial pixel data, as processed by WP2, WP3, and WP4 can reach up to 50 gigabyte and more and will be stored and shared via cloud-based solutions or via physical hard drives.
 Audiovisual data from WP6 can include very large file sizes, most of which will be protected and not shared; where permissions and needs allow, large files will be shared via cloud-based solutions.

 V. DATA SHARING, STANDARDS & METADATA (WITH EXTERNALS)